Edit Blog Post

 Or the "Court of the Water Channel" in the Generalife.

-in it.
-We chat for a while and it turns out the girl in question was from Idaho, and one of her friends was from Kentucky.
+it turns out the girl in question was from Idaho, and one of her friends was from Kentucky.
 I don't really remember - who I was talking to, what the girl from Idaho looked like, how many girls we were actually talking to (it seemed like a huge posse of them), the sequence of events - because I was smashed

 Kelley had the cheek to wake Yohei up;